An elementary recursive bound for effective Positivstellensatz and Hilbert 17-th problem: Elimination of one variable

 \section{Elimination of one variable}

-The purpose of this section is, given a family $\mathcal{Q}$ of univariate polynomials depending on parameters, to define an eliminating family ${\rm Elim}(\mathcal{Q})$ of polynomials in the parameters, whose sign determine the realizable sign conditions on $\mathcal{Q}$ and to translate this statement under weak inference form.
+The main results of this section are as follows: given a family $\mathcal{Q}$ of univariate polynomials depending on parameters, first, to define an eliminating family ${\rm Elim}(\mathcal{Q})$ of polynomials in the parameters, such that the signs of the polynomials in the eliminating family ${\rm Elim}(\mathcal{Q})$ determine the realizable sign conditions on $\mathcal{Q}$ and second, to translate this statement under weak inference form.

 Classical Cylindrical Algebraic Decomposition (CAD) is a well known method for constructing an eliminating family, containing subresultants of pairs of polynomials of $\mathcal{Q}$ (in the case where the polynomials are all monic with respect to the main variable).
-However in classical CAD the properties of the eliminating family are proved using semi-algebraically connected components of realization of sign conditions and semi-algebraically connectivity is not available in our context.
+However in classical CAD the properties of the eliminating family are proved using properties of semi-algebraically connected components of realization of sign conditions.
+Since semi-algebraic connectivity is not available in our context, we cannot use CAD.

-So we need to provide a variant of CAD.
-The main idea is that real roots of polynomials are characterized by the signs they give to their derivatives.
-The eliminating family will consist of principal minors of Hermite matrices of pairs of polynomials $Q_1,Q_2$ where $Q_1$ belongs to $\mathcal{Q}$ and $Q_2$ is the product of (a small number of) derivatives of $Q_1$ and at most one polynomial in $\mathcal{Q}$.
-Since minors of Hermite matrices coincide with subresultants (see Proposition \ref{prop:conn_herm_subr}), the main difference between classical CAD and the variant presented here is that it is not sufficient to consider pairs of polynomials in the initial family.
+So we need to provide a new elimination method.
+This new elimination method uses the fact that each real root of a polynomial is uniquely determined by the signs it gives to the derivatives of the polynomial (Thom encoding).
+The eliminating family of $\mathcal{Q}$ will consist of principal minors of Hermite matrices of pairs of polynomials $Q_1,Q_2$ where $Q_1$ belongs to $\mathcal{Q}$ and $Q_2$ is the product of (a small number of) derivatives of $Q_1$ and at most one polynomial in $\mathcal{Q}$ or its square, according to sign determination.
+Since minors of Hermite matrices coincide with subresultants (see Proposition \ref{prop:conn_herm_subr}), the main difference between classical CAD and the new elimination method presented here is that in the new method it is not sufficient to consider subresultants of pairs of polynomials in $\mathcal{Q}$.